What to Wear for a Hike in the Pacific Northwest and Alaska

 Baselayer

 Look for a long sleeve wool or synthetic shirt to wear next to your skin.
-I’ve used lots of long sleeve synthetic workout tops from Target or Amazon and they work great!
-If you spent a lot of time outside in winter I do think it’s worth investing in a wool baselayer.
-They are expensive, but they also last a long time.
-If you’re looking for a wool baselayer, I recommend the Smartwool 250 weight ones.
-REI has them in plus sizes but unfortunately Amazon only has straight sizes.
+I’ve used lots of long sleeve synthetic workout tops from Target or Amazon and they work great.
+Investing in a wool shirt is a worthwhile upgrade if you spend a lot of time outdoors in the winter.

 Warm Insulating Layer

 This will vary a LOT based on the weather.
 It might be as light as a fleece or as warm as a puffy jacket.
 Whatever you have and makes sense for the weather will work.
-Make sure you have a layer warmer than you think you will actually wear!
+Make sure you have a layer warmer than you think you will actually wear.
 If it’s a down puffy jacket, make sure you have it in a stuff sack (or use a pack cover) so it stays dry.
-The fleece isn’t as warm but it stays warm if it gets wet!
-This Columbia jacket is a great option and REI has plus, petite and tall sizes.
-It also comes in a ton of colors.
+The fleece isn’t as warm but it stays warm if it gets wet.

 Waterproof Rain Jacket